mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 A great bottleneck in the Standard Project Workflow is the frequent interaction with the Git Provider during configuration management activities. **Moving away from such an architecture** and limiting the interactions only when they are truly needed (e.g. saving orchestrator configurations on git) **allowed us to provide a faster user experience**.

-The section that benefits the most from such performance improvements is the Design section where, for example, **the average time** for loading a Project configuration has moved **from ~4s to ~200ms**.
+The Console Area that benefits the most from such performance improvements is the Design Area where, for example, **the average time** for loading a Project configuration has moved **from ~4s to ~200ms**.

 ### Design advanced section featured in Merge

-The Advanced tab in the Design section is featured in all the workflow steps as it won't need a separate configuration management strategy anymore.
-This means you can safely use this section without worrying about duplicated commits or the inability to merge.
+The [Advanced section](/development_suite/api-console/advanced-section/index.md) in Design Area is featured in all stages of the workflow, and no longer needs a separate configuration management strategy.
+This means that you can safely use this section without worrying about duplicate commits or the inability to manage extensions during merge of configurations.

 ### New features

-As if the previous benefits weren't enough there is already a set of new features only available for the **Enhanced Project Workflow**:
+As if the previous benefits were not enough, there is already a set of **new features available only for Enhanced Project Workflow**:

 -  [GitOps deployment support](/development_suite/deploy/gitops-based/index.md)
 -  [External Orchestrator Generator](/console/company-configuration/providers/extensions/orchestrator-generator.mdx)